Unforgettable (2017 film)

 Unforgettable is a 2017 American drama thriller film directed by Denise Di Novi (in her directorial debut) and written by Christina Hodson.
 The film stars Rosario Dawson, Katherine Heigl, Geoff Stults, Isabella Rice, and Cheryl Ladd, and follows a divorcée who begins to torment her ex-husband's new fiancée.

-Principal photography began on August 17, 2015 in Los Angeles.
-The film was released on April 21, 2017 by Warner Bros.
+Principal photography began on August 17, 2015, in Los Angeles.
+The film was released on April 21, 2017, by Warner Bros.
 Pictures.
 The film, which received mostly negative reviews, grossed $17 million worldwide against its $12–21.5 million budget.

 Plot

 Julia Banks is questioned by police after the body of her abusive ex-boyfriend Michael Vargas is found in her home.
-Despite Julia’s restraining order against Michael, Detective Pope reveals intimate messages and photos from her on Michael’s phone, along with her underwear found in his car.
+Despite Julia's restraining order against him, Detective Pope reveals intimate messages and photos from her on Michael's phone, along with her underwear found in his car.

-Six months earlier, Julia moves in with her fiancé David Connover and his daughter Lily, and struggles with the constant presence of Tessa, David's ex-wife and Lily’s mother.
+Six months earlier, Julia moves in with her fiancé David Connover and his daughter Lily, and struggles with the constant presence of Tessa, David's ex-wife and Lily's mother.
 Controlling and obsessive, Tessa is not coping with the end of her marriage, exacerbated by her equally cold and demanding mother, Helen-(nicknamed "Lovey").
-Stealing Julia’s phone, Tessa accesses her private photos and information, including her recently expired restraining order.
+Stealing Julia's phone, Tessa accesses her private photos and information, including her recently expired restraining order.
 She sets up a Facebook account posing as Julia, using it to reach out to Michael.
-She also steals David’s watch, Julia’s engagement ring, and a pair of her panties, sending the watch and panties to Michael.
+She also steals David's watch, Julia's engagement ring, and a pair of her panties, sending the watch and panties to Michael.

 Determined to remove Julia from her life, Tessa anonymously sends her flowers, making David suspect Julia is having an affair.
-Lily wanders away from Julia at a farmer’s market into the arms of Tessa, who lies to make Julia seem unfit to watch her daughter.
-At riding practice, Tessa tries to force a frightened Lily to ride an unruly horse, but Julia takes Lily home, humiliating Tessa in front of Lovey.
-Tessa cuts Lily’s long hair as punishment, leading to a heated argument with Julia.
-As David arrives, Tessa throws herself down the stairs, pretending Julia pushed her.
-David assures Julia that he loves her, but refuses to see the truth about Tessa.
+Lily wanders away from Julia at a farmer's market into the arms of Tessa, who lies to make Julia seem unfit to watch her daughter.
+At riding practice, Tessa tries to force a frightened Lily to ride a new, larger horse, but Julia takes Lily home, humiliating Tessa in front of Lovey.

+Tessa cuts Lily's long hair as punishment, leading to a heated argument with Julia.
+As David arrives home, Tessa throws herself down the stairs, pretending Julia pushed her.
+David assures Julia that he loves her, but refuses to see the truth about his ex.